+Department & Program Information (complete all fields):

+Department: McMaster Continuing Education

-Program Name: Name of Representative: Diploma in Business Administration with a Concentration in Marketing Name of Representative: and Diploma in Marketing Chris Rotolo Nature of Submission: Course Cancellation/Removal, PUB 111 and PUB 113 Effective Date: 22-Nov-1 Submission Date: 22-Sep-20 Course Details (complete a all fields): Course Title: PUB 111 Build ding Social Media Relationships (3 units) Course Description: Building Social Media Relationships defines the terminology for online communications, explores the current applications and tools available, identifies some of the community, legal and ethical concerns around social media use, and creates a framework for understanding how to integrate it successfully into a marketing communications program.
-Course Title: PUB 113 Social Media Research and Techniques (3 units) Course Description: The application of social media tools and concepts to public relations practice is an evolving and challenging opportunity for public relations and marketing practitioners.
-It's an opportunity to engage with new audiences, create new opportunities for dialogue and execute eve more compelling communications campaigns.
-Social Media Research and Techniques will build of the technical concepts and practices learned in Building Social Media Relationships, applying students' social media knowledge and skills to public relations and marketing practices.
-Rationale for Cancellation: officially.
-A new course, Soc perienced low enrolment over the past few years and will be closing ial Media Strategy & Management, is being designed to replace PUB course aligns with the need for training specific to social media for
+Program Name: Diploma in Business Administration with a Concentration in Marketing and Diploma in Marketing

+Name of Representative: Chris Rotolo

+Nature of Submission: Course Cancellation/Removal, PUB 111 and PUB 113

+Effective Date: 22-Nov-1

+Submission Date: 22-Sep-20

+Course Details (complete all fields):

+Course Title: PUB 111 Building Social Media Relationships (3 units)

+Course Description: Building Social Media Relationships defines the terminology for online communications, explores the current applications and tools available, identifies some of the community, legal and ethical concerns around social media use, and creates a framework for understanding how to integrate it successfully into a marketing communications program.

+Course Title: PUB 113 Social Media Research and Techniques (3 units)

+Course Description: The application of social media tools and concepts to public relations practice is an evolving and challenging opportunity for public relations and marketing practitioners.
+It's an opportunity to engage with new audiences, create new opportunities for dialogue and execute even more compelling communications campaigns.
+Social Media Research and Techniques will build on the technical concepts and practices learned in Building Social Media Relationships, applying students' social media knowledge and skills to public relations and marketing practices.

+Rationale for Cancellation:

+These two courses have experienced low enrolment over the past few years and will be closing officially.
+A new course, Social Media Strategy & Management, is being designed to replace PUB 111 and PUB 113.
+This new course aligns with the need for training specific to social media for marketing professionals.

+Hamilton Campus 1280 Main Street West Hamilton, ON L8S 4M4

-DATE: 6 September 2022 TO: Certificates and Diplomas Committee FROM: Dr. Sue McCracken, Associate Dean (Academic), DeGroote School of Business SUBJECT: Course Cancellations for the Diploma in Business Administration with a Concentration in Marketing and Diploma in Marketing, McMaster Continuing Education
+DATE: 6 September 2022

+TO: Certificates and Diplomas Committee

+FROM: Dr. Sue McCracken, Associate Dean (Academic), DeGroote School of Business

+SUBJECT: Course Cancellations for the Diploma in Business Administration with a Concentration in

+Marketing and Diploma in Marketing, McMaster Continuing Education